Have a go at reading this:

 There is certainly a serious and innovative side to Bill.
 He is deeply into ham radios, very pleased with his DIY linen cone speaker, intending to make a portable receiver, and experimenting with his radio – at weekends on a forty-acre paddock on his parent’s property.
 Brian tells me that Emily was interested in ham radios too.
 This gave me another clue to the time-frame.
 Wireless telegraphy was a burgeoning hobby at the beginning of the twentieth century but the Wireless Weekly was not published till 1922.
 Moreover, dynamic speakers, still the most common type of speaker today, weren’t invented till 1924.

 All I know about Kyogle is that I once played basketball there as a thirteen-year-old.
 It’s up in northern NSW near enough to Casino and Grafton.
 Brian told me that Emily’s father worked with the railways and had something to do with bridge construction.
 Between 1926 and 1930 the Kyogle to South Brisbane railway was built, providing a standard-guage line between Sydney and Brisbane, decreasing the railway mileage between those two capitals from 725 to 608; and decreasing the travel time by five hours.
-There among the 1200 employees I discovered Joseph Edward Clayton, foreman in charge of bridges.
+There among the 1200 employees, I discovered Joseph Edward Clayton, foreman in charge of bridges.

 I decided to search for Emily Clayton at Kyogle on Trove, and then in the NSW BDMs, hoping to find that this little relationship ended in marriage.
 Bill, there is no doubt, was interested in a happy ending, with his reflections on newly wedded or intended wedded couples and his sucking up to the mother.
 But there was no Clayton marriage at that time in that town.
 Mind you I wonder how Emily reacted to Bill’s closing reference to Hitler, and did she understand it.
 Eighty-eight was the abbreviation for the Nazi salute Heil Hitler, the letter H being the eighth letter in the alphabet.
 Then again Hitler had not achieved monster-status by then and Bill was probably just being clever.

-Brian informed me June’s Aunt Emily didn’t marry and they eventually ended up at “The Cedars” between Kingswood and St Mary’s.
+Brian informed me June’s Aunt Emily didn’t marry and her family eventually ended up at “The Cedars” between Kingswood and St Mary’s.
 The first news article that comes up is of Emily and her father being attacked by a bull in August 1941, both receiving fractures and other injuries, and Joseph ending up in hospital.
 They went on to run the successful bull stud “Cedella” and were involved in agricultural shows and field days.
 Lily Maud died in 1952 and Joseph in 1963.
 Emily Isabella continued to run the stud, finally dying in Rylstone Hospital on 11 July 1997.

 So there you are – a coded piece of historical trivia that unveils life in the twentieth century, and our desire to know more.